Srikakulam Road railway station

 Srikakulam road railway station (station code:CHE) is an Indian Railways station in Amadalavalasa town of Andhra Pradesh.
-It lies on the Khurda Road–Visakhapatnam section of Howrah–Chennai main line and is administered under Waltair railway division of South Coast Railway zone.
+It lies on the Khurda Road–Visakhapatnam section of Howrah–Chennai main line and is administered under Visakhapatnam railway division of South Coast Railway zone.

 Structure and amenities

 The station has four platforms and all the tracks are broad gauge and electrified.
 Almost all platforms are in same size.
 The station has two entrance terminals: one at Amadalavalasa town end other in Mettakkivalasa region equipped with reservation counters and has a bus facility to the nearby city Srikakulam and other towns.
 APSRTC provides, every 20 minutes, a bus facility from Srikakulam Road railway station to Srikakulam city.
 After creation of the new zone Srikakulam station to be first and last major station in Howrah -Chennai mainline towards north.
 There is a demand for a new station to be built in Srikakulam town, by local people.